 Every day, we can see the matter around us which has a mass and a volume.
-The matter may exist as an element or a compound, The element is the simplest form of the matter that can not be analyzed into two substances or more.
+The matter may exist as an element or a compound, The element is the simplest form of matter that can not be analyzed into two substances or more.

 |There are 112 elements.|

-118 elements have been discovered up till now. and they are divided into the natural elements (they are 92 elements) and the artificial elements (they are 26 elements).
+118 elements have been discovered up till now. and they are divided into the natural elements (they are 92 elements) and artificial elements (they are 26 elements).

 The elements molecules are formed of similar atoms that are different from those of the other elements.